Last updated on June 7th, 2026 at 05:50 am

 You’re in a Chapter 13 bankruptcy.
 You’re locked into a 3–5 year repayment plan.
 You want to sell your house.

 The real answer: You can sell, but you need the trustee’s permission.
 Here’s the process and timeline from my experience closing homes from Chapter 13 filers.
+If a foreclosure deadline is also in the picture, our guide on stopping foreclosure in Texas covers how those two situations interact — the timelines are different and both matter.

 How Selling Works During Chapter 13

 Day 1: You file Chapter 13.
 Automatic stay takes effect.
 Creditors stop calling.
 Foreclosure freezes.
 Your trustee gets assigned.
-From this moment, ANY sale of estate property (including your house) requires trustee approval.
+From this moment, any sale of estate property — including your house — requires trustee approval.

-You want to sell: Next step is a “motion to sell”.
+You want to sell: Next step is a motion to sell.
 Your bankruptcy attorney files with the court asking permission to sell the property.
-You’re not asking the trustee politely—you’re asking the *court* for approval, and the trustee gets a say.
+You’re not asking the trustee politely — you’re asking the court for approval, and the trustee gets a say.

 Trustee’s decision (2–4 weeks typically): The trustee looks at three things:

-1. **Are proceeds going to creditors?** If you have equity above your exemption limit, the trustee wants that money.
+- Are proceeds going to creditors?
+If you have equity above your exemption limit, the trustee wants that money.
 They’ll usually approve quickly.

 Court approval (1–2 weeks after trustee says yes): Judge signs off.
 Sale is now officially authorized.